hdShang/arxiv-daily/docs/cs-CV/2025-08-05/papers/250803337v7-less-is-more-token-efficient-video-qa-via-adaptive-frame-pruning-and.md

 ---
 layout: default
-title: Less is More: Token-Efficient Video-QA via Adaptive Frame-Pruning and Semantic Graph Integration
+title: "Less is More: Token-Efficient Video-QA via Adaptive Frame-Pruning and Semantic Graph Integration"
 ---

 # Less is More: Token-Efficient Video-QA via Adaptive Frame-Pruning and Semantic Graph Integration